aynamuday/printmed-api/README.md

    ```
 3. **Configure Echo (React)**
    - Go to `printmed\src\utils\pusher\echo.js`.
-   - Change the value of `key` to your Pusher App Key.
+   - Change the value of `key` to your Pusher App Key.-->

 ## Troubleshooting